Battle of Monte Settepani: Aftermath

 Monte Settepani is shown as viewed from Lake Osiglia.

 The Coalition allies were exhausted by the fighting.
 They slowly followed the French withdrawal and immediately fortified their new positions.
 Kellermann stated that his troops showed "truly Republican courage" and believed that they inflicted more losses on the enemy than they sustained.
 He declared that he had merely "drawn in" his forces and was miffed that the operation was criticized by some persons as a retreat.
 The only Coalition trophies were 20 iron guns that the French left behind.
 Kellermann was not pleased at the way Garnier handled the left division, so he was replaced by Sérurier.

 In May 1795, Bonaparte was transferred from his post as chief of artillery of the Army of Italy to command an infantry brigade in the Army of the West engaged in the War in the Vendée.
 Bonaparte had no intention of fighting in a counter-insurgency campaign and sent in his resignation.
 The French government reacted to its loss of territory in Italy by reappointing Bonaparte to his former rank and assigning him to the Bureau Topographique at the War Ministry.
 From his new post, Bonaparte soon produced a flow of strategic advice for the Army of Italy.

-The Peace of Basel, signed on 22 July 1795, ended the War of the Pyrenees and released the French troops fighting against the Kingdom of Spain.
+The Peace of Basel, signed on 22 July 1795, ended the War of the Pyrenees and freed up the French troops that had been fighting Spain and Portugal for service in Italy.
 A force of 10,000 troops led by GD Étienne Charlet, GD Pierre Augereau, GB Philippe Romain Ménard, and GB François Gilles Guillot was sent from the Army of the Eastern Pyrenees.
 However, local authorities retained many of these soldiers and the Army of Italy received only a fraction of this force, which arrived in October.
 An earlier batch of soldiers from the Army of the Eastern Pyrenees led by GB Claude Perrin Victor arrived in September.
 Another contingent of 5,000 infantry and 2,000 cavalry was sent to the Army of Italy from the Army of the Rhine and Moselle.
 On 29 September 1795, Kellermann was replaced in command of the Army of Italy by Schérer.